Cut-free sequent calculi for the provability logic D: Cut-free completeness

 Before showing the theorem for {\sS}, we state a proposition:

-\begin{proposition} If $\sGL \vdash \SEQ{\PS}{\PH}$, then $\bigwedge \PS \IMP \bigvee \PH$ is eventually always true in the tail of any tail-limit-extension of any GL-model. \end{proposition} This proposition is trivial because a tail-limit-extension of a GL-model is also a GL-model.
+\begin{proposition} If $\sGL \vdash \SEQ{\PS}{\PH}$, then $\bigwedge \PS \IMP \bigvee \PH$ is eventually always true in the tail of any $\lambda$-extension of any GL-model, for any limit ordinal $\lambda$. \end{proposition} This proposition is trivial because a $\lambda$-extension of a GL-model is also a GL-model.
 The reason for stating such a trivial proposition is as follows.
 We will generalize the results of this section in Section~\ref{sec:generalization}, where the generalized proposition is not trivial but considered as a hypothesis.